Back to Top

 Outside the Classroom

-Field experience in a dental private practice setting and classes highlighting specialty clinic observation give students valuable opportunities to gain first-hand knowledge about their chosen career.
+Field experience in a dental private practice setting and classes highlighting specialty clinic observation give students valuable opportunities to gain first-hand knowledge about their chosen careers.

-Students learn the clinical application of the dental hygiene process through a variety of different practical methods.
+Students learn the clinical application of the dental hygiene process through various practical methods.

-Laboratory education provides hands-on mastery of skills like performing oral examinations, the application of topical fluoride, placing temporary restorations and applying sealants.
+Laboratory education provides hands-on mastery of skills like performing oral examinations, scaling teeth to remove soft and hard deposits, applying topical fluoride, and placing sealants.

 Research & Innovation